METALS & MINERALS

 working partnerships with Indigenous communities

-ongoing projects to extend the life of our mines
+ongoing project to extend the life of our mine (Onaping Depth)

 Nickel is a part of our everyday lives, and a metal that we will increasingly need for a sustainable future.
 It is all around us, from the utensils we use in our kitchens to the bridges that connect our cities.
 Yet many people do not even notice its presence because it is a ‘hidden’ metal.
 Let us explore the extraordinary journey of nickel.